marioosh/common_numbers/README.markdown

 ###Usage:

-All numbers are in module MagickNumbers and have simple method `valid?`
+All numbers are in module CommonNumbers and have simple method `valid?`

     require 'common_numbers'